Freestyle Script: Opposition

-The font Bradley Hand and other handwritten fonts (including Freestyle Script) were banned in the website Webdesigner Depot in 2010.
-It was ranked eight among the top banned fonts.
+The font Bradley Hand and other handwritten fonts (including Freestyle Script) were banned on the website Webdesigner Depot in 2010.
+It was ranked 8th among the top banned fonts.
 Those banned fonts, including Freestyle Script, were said to be "annoying".
-They are used in party invitations and gift shop signage.

-In March 8, 2018, the website Illumine 8 described Freestyle Script as Adobe's way to fool that the font is handwritten and it leaves ugly gaps.
-Illumine 8 ranked Freestyle Script as the fourteenth worst handwritten font in the first round of voting.
+In March 8, 2018, the website Illumine 8 described Freestyle Script as Adobe's poor attempt to fool people into believing that the font is handwritten.
+Illumine 8 ranked Freestyle Script as the 14th worst handwritten font in the first round of voting.
 Freestyle Script was not included in the following rounds.
-In all banning made for Freestyle Script typeface, the banners of this typeface that they did not know, there are also better versions that made suitable for any common typographies like "Plain" and other similar to that style.
-There are no evidences yet from any typography experts that Freestyle Script is officially banned as those were only a defamation from an original designer.

-Glyph duplications to other typefaces
+Glyph copying to other typefaces

 Because of some oppositions from the typographists for Freestyle Script typeface, there are typefaces that duplicates some of the glyphs that infringe copyright from original designers of this typeface (as there are no official permit from any company that own it), like and Photoshoot that showed on some glyphs that were allegedly the inspiration of some techniques for Freestyle Script typeface.
 There are typefaces that legitimately made even there are similarities on glyphs and are open source like Yellowtail.

-Name duplications
+Name copying

 There is a faux calligraphy typeface called "Freestyle" (alternately "Freestyle Script" faux calligraphy typeface) that could confuse many graphic designers who use Microsoft to search or download a particular typeface.
 It was first listed on August 23, 2016, and the typeface costs US$14 lower (that duplicate typeface name costs US$15) than the original typeface that can be seen at MyFonts.
 There is another typeface used the same name (alternately "Freestyle Script" brush calligraphy typeface) that could also confuse graphic designers to the original typeface name.
 The designers however, did answer the comment yet why that name are they used than changing to the other name.
 In reality, those typeface designers are about to confuse people who are using the original Freestyle Script typeface to force its downfall to the original owner that designed the typeface.